peteroupc/peteroupc.github.io/randomfunc.md

 [^96]: Bailey, R.W., "Polar generation of random variates with the t distribution", _Mathematics of Computation_ 62 (1994).

+[^97]: Stein, W.E. and Keblis, M.F., "A new method to simulate the triangular distribution", _Mathematical and Computer Modelling_ 49(5-6), 2009, pp.1143-1147.

+[^98]: Borel, E., "Sur l'emploi du théorème de Bernoulli pour faciliter le calcul d'un infinité de coefficients.
+Application au probleme de l'attente à un guichet", 1942.

+[^99]: Piccolo, Domenico.
+"On the moments of a mixture of uniform and shifted binomial random variables."
+Quaderni di Statistica 5, no. 1 (2003): 85-104.

-[^97]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560v2)", arXiv:0906.5560v2  [math.PR], 2010.
+[^100]: Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560v2)", arXiv:0906.5560v2  [math.PR], 2010.

-[^98]: Makalic, E., Schmidt, D.F., "[**An efficient algorithm for sampling from sin^k(x) for generating random correlation matrices**](https://arxiv.org/abs/1809.05212v2)", arXiv:1809.05212v2 [stat.CO], 2018.
+[^101]: Makalic, E., Schmidt, D.F., "[**An efficient algorithm for sampling from sin^k(x) for generating random correlation matrices**](https://arxiv.org/abs/1809.05212v2)", arXiv:1809.05212v2 [stat.CO], 2018.

-[^99]: Ghorbanzadeh, D., Jaupi, L., Durand, P., "[**A Method to Simulate the Skew Normal Distribution**](https://www.scirp.org/html/24-7402277_47986.htm)", _Applied Mathematics_ 5(13), 2014.
+[^102]: Ghorbanzadeh, D., Jaupi, L., Durand, P., "[**A Method to Simulate the Skew Normal Distribution**](https://www.scirp.org/html/24-7402277_47986.htm)", _Applied Mathematics_ 5(13), 2014.

-[^100]: Baker, R., Jackson, D., "[**A new distribution for robust least squares**](https://arxiv.org/abs/1408.3237)", arXiv:1408.3237 [stat.ME], 2018.
+[^103]: Baker, R., Jackson, D., "[**A new distribution for robust least squares**](https://arxiv.org/abs/1408.3237)", arXiv:1408.3237 [stat.ME], 2018.

-[^101]: Osada, R., Funkhouser, T., et al., "Shape Distributions", _ACM Transactions on Graphics 21(4), Oct.
+[^104]: Osada, R., Funkhouser, T., et al., "Shape Distributions", _ACM Transactions on Graphics 21(4), Oct.
 2002.

-[^102]: Schechtman, G., Zinn, J., On the volume of intersection of two Lp^n balls.
+[^105]: Schechtman, G., Zinn, J., On the volume of intersection of two Lp^n balls.
 1990.

-[^103]: Barthe, F., Guédon, O., et al., "A probabilistic approach to the geometry of the lP^N-ball", Annals of Probability 33(2), 2005.
+[^106]: Barthe, F., Guédon, O., et al., "A probabilistic approach to the geometry of the lP^N-ball", Annals of Probability 33(2), 2005.

-[^104]: Alternatively, if `p` is an integer greater than 0, generate a random point on the surface of an ball with `N+p` dimensions and the given radius (for example, using `RandomPointOnSphere(N+p,radius,p)`), then discard the last `p` coordinates of that point (Corollary 1 of Lacko, V., & Harman, R. (2012).
+[^107]: Alternatively, if `p` is an integer greater than 0, generate a random point on the surface of an ball with `N+p` dimensions and the given radius (for example, using `RandomPointOnSphere(N+p,radius,p)`), then discard the last `p` coordinates of that point (Corollary 1 of Lacko, V., & Harman, R. (2012).
 A conditional distribution approach to uniform sampling on spheres and balls in Lp spaces. _Metrika_, 75(7), 939-951).

-[^105]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.
+[^108]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.

-[^106]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
+[^109]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
 Square and cube roots replaced with maximums.

-[^107]: Lacko, V., & Harman, R. (2012).
+[^110]: Lacko, V., & Harman, R. (2012).
 A conditional distribution approach to uniform sampling on spheres and balls in Lp spaces. _Metrika_, 75(7), 939-951.

-[^108]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).
+[^111]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).

-[^109]: Ben Dov, Y., David, L., et al., "Resistance to Timing Attacks for Sampling and Privacy Preserving Schemes", FORC 2023.
+[^112]: Ben Dov, Y., David, L., et al., "Resistance to Timing Attacks for Sampling and Privacy Preserving Schemes", FORC 2023.

-[^110]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965)", arXiv:2108.00965.
+[^113]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965)", arXiv:2108.00965.

-[^111]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+[^114]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

-[^112]: Giammatteo, P., and Di Mascio, T., "Wilson-Hilferty-type approximation for Poisson Random Variable", _Advances in Science, Technology and Engineering Systems Journal_ 5(2), 2020.

-[^113]: Stein, W.E. and Keblis, M.F., "A new method to simulate the triangular distribution", _Mathematical and Computer Modelling_ 49(5-6), 2009, pp.1143-1147.

-[^114]: Borel, E., "Sur l'emploi du théorème de Bernoulli pour faciliter le calcul d'un infinité de coefficients.
-Application au probleme de l'attente à un guichet", 1942.

-[^115]: Piccolo, Domenico.
-"On the moments of a mixture of uniform and shifted binomial random variables."
-Quaderni di Statistica 5, no. 1 (2003): 85-104.
+[^115]: In floating-point arithmetic, finding the quantile based on the **CDF** instead of a PDF-like function can introduce more error (Walter 2019\)[^81].

+[^116]: There is a paper by Arnas et al. that describes approximate random sampling using the values of the CDF by the so-called _k-vector_ technique, but the paper doesn't formally prove how good the approximation is.
+Arnas, D., Leake, C., Mortari, D., "Random Sampling using k-vector", Computing in Science & Engineering 21(1) pp. 94-107, 2019.
+See also Mortari, D., Neta, B., "k-Vector Range Searching Techniques".

 <a id=Appendix></a>
 ## Appendix